Tuesday, July 12, 2011

 Then, how is this vacuum in my heart?
 No, this isn’t a paradise.

-This is a mound, a vacuum inside and my body in it.
+This is a mound, with a vacuum inside and my body in it.
 No,

 This isn’t the paradise that I saw.
-Or, am I in having another incarnation
+Or, am I having another incarnation

 Or, in another paradise?
 I doubt that too!
 There ain’t no bird.

-Paradise, in my wilderness, they have birds and trees.
-Yea, may be
+The paradise, in my wilderness, they have birds and trees.
+Yeah, maybe

-The kids, they might have taken all the joys out of here.
+The kids, they might have taken all the joy out of here.

 No title